 Less than 10% of newborn snakes survive to adulthood.
 Most are eaten by predators, such as birds or feral cats, or are killed by humans.

-In reality the danger presented by snakes is not nearly as great as perceived.
-Sporting accidents, dog attacks, lightning strikes and even peanuts cause more human deaths in Australia than snakebite.
+In reality, the danger presented by snakes is not nearly as great as perceived.
+Sporting accidents, dog attacks, lightning strikes and even peanuts cause more human deaths in Australia than snakebites.

 The presence of the blue-tongued skink (lizard) is no indication that snakes are absent.

-Australia’s most venomous (yield) snake is the King Brown (Pseudechis australis).
+Australia’s most venomous (yield) snake is a King Brown (Pseudechis australis).
 Believed involved in very few fatalities.